 Perfect Microwave Caramel is the softest, creamiest, and easiest caramels you will ever make!
 No constant stirring, no candy thermometer, no-fuss recipe.
-And they absolutely melt in your mouth!
+And they are soft, chewy, buttery, and they absolutely melt in your mouth!

-- No fancy equipment or ingredients – you probably have everything on hand already.
+- Simple ingredients!
+You probably already have everything on hand already.

 - Brown Sugar